-A race condition occurs when multiple processes cooperate on shared storage and the correctness of the overall result depends on the order in which the processes are run (a factor which is, in general, outside our control).
+A race condition occurs when multiple processes cooperate using shared resources and the overall result depends on the timing in which they are run (a factor which is, in general, outside our control).
+A race condition is a bug when one or more execution runs might lead to a result that is not the desired one.

 Intuition: the processes "race" to access the shared storage.

 We want to avoid race conditions to preserve deterministic program behavior and to avoid corrupting shared data structures.

 Race conditions are hard to debug, because-by definition-they are hard to reproduce.

-6except for signals, that the parent should block while executing child Stefano Zacchiroli (Paris Diderot) Process Management Basics 2013-2014 103 / 119 fork is a common source of race conditions: we cannot tell (in a portable way...) which process-parent or child-goes first.
+6except for signals, that the parent should block while executing child fork race conditions fork is a common source of race conditions: we cannot tell (in a portable way) which process-parent or child-goes first.

-If output correctness depends on that ordering, you have a problem.
+If output correctness depends on that ordering, we have a problem.